top of page

 • What is your favourite subject being taught in French?

-• What is your favourite French game?
+• What is your favourite French game or activity?
 Can you explain to me how it works?

 • How often do your teachers speak in French?
 (Prompt younger children by asking, Do your teachers only speak French in the mornings, the afternoons, or all day?)